 Unlike many other psychological therapies, Hypnotherapy is generally considered to be a fairly short-term approach in which beneficial change, if it is to occur, should become apparent within two or three sessions.

-Typically we’ll start by having a phone conversation to establish whether hypnotherapy is the right thing for you.
-Once you’ve booked an appointment I will email you a consultation form for you to complete and return up to 24 hours before your appointment.
-This will provide me with the opportunity to draft a treatment plan that’s best suited to your needs in advance of our first session.
-We will spend between 30 to 45 minutes of your first session working through your answers and exploring in more detail the issues you’d like to address.
-I’ll then discuss your treatment plan, suggesting how many sessions you may require and ask you to sign your consent (which you can withdraw at any time).
+Classic Hypnotherapy: This is a bespoke therapeutic approach designed around your specific needs.
+Typically we’ll start by having a phone conversation to establish whether hypnotherapy is the right thing for you and if we decide it is, we’ll also complete your consultation form at this point.
+This will provide me with the opportunity to draft a treatment plan that’s best suited to your needs in advance of our first online session.
+We’ll then spend between 30 to 45 minutes of this initial session working through your answers and exploring in more detail the issues you’d like to address.
+I’ll then discuss your treatment plan, suggesting how many sessions you may require and ask you for your verbal consent (which you can withdraw at any time).

-Each therapeutic session will last about an hour and you will relax in a comfortable chair.
+Each therapeutic session will last about an hour and you will need to find a warm and quiet space where you can relax in a comfortable chair.
 There are many techniques I may use, but usually you will simply be asked to relax back in the chair and close your eyes.